pyQode/pyqode.core/doc/source/getting_started.rst

 The frontend
 ------------

-Writing the frontend is not more complicated than writing the backend.
+Writing the pyqode frontend is not more complicated than writing the backend.

 All you have to do is:

     1) create a :class:`pyqode.core.api.CodeEdit`
     2) start the backend process